HedgeComp/OttoPilot-PreFlight/README.md

 - The CSV files under `C:\HyperPilot\PreFlight\VMHash` can be uploaded to Microsoft Autopilot or processed by your management tooling.
 Keep them secure as they contain device-identifying information.

-Troubleshooting notes (quick)
-- If `hyperset.bat` is not present inside the VM, re-run `preflight.bat` and inspect `Staging\preflight.ps1` output for copy errors.
-- If CSV files are missing after `postflight.ps1`, mount the VHDX manually using Disk Management to inspect `C:\resources` in the image and verify the CSV path.
-- If VHDX mount/dismount fails, ensure Hyper-V is enabled and run PowerShell as Administrator.

 Troubleshooting
 ---------------